Garimaparik/repo7/README.md

 # repo7

-# this is a nyc day
+# this is a nice day